Significance

 Water Efficiency Projects

 Many of our facilities operate similar manufacturing processes, making it possible to leverage best practices between sites.
 For example, installing equipment such as adiabatic coolers allow us to create cooling loops that recirculate water withdrawals around the facility before being withdrawn as wastewater.
-Water efficiency improvements are also implemented by engaging individually with each manufacturing facility, giving ownership to employees to understand water risks and discover innovative ways to reduce consumption
+Water efficiency improvements are also implemented by engaging individually with each manufacturing facility, giving ownership to employees to understand water risks and discover innovative ways to reduce consumption.

 Disclosures